Articles and Guides.

 How Can I Reduce My Excess?

-There is flexibility around your standard excess.
-You can opt to pay more excess, and you'll have a lower premium however, if you make a claim you will need to pay a higher excess.
+There is flexibility around your basic excess - with Youi, you can choose your basic excess amount from a range of set amounts.
+You can opt for a higher excess, and you'll have a lower premium.
+However, if you make a claim you'll need to pay a higher excess.

-It is also important to keep in mind that you can change your policy as your lifestyle and needs change.
-It’s always prudent to review your policy regularly, and if you start to feel like your current excess no longer suits your needs, most insurers will allow you to change it at any time.
+It's also important to keep in mind that you can change your policy as your lifestyle and needs change.
+Review your policy regularly, and if you start to feel like your current excess no longer suits your needs, most insurers will allow you to change it at any time.

 The bottom line is, only you can decide whether a higher or lower excess is best for you.
 Reach out to us anytime – we're always here to provide you with the information you need to make the best decision for you.